 - the declaration must be signed in the presence of two witnesses and the coordinating medical practitioner - the witnesses cannot be beneficiaries under the patient's will or involved in providing health services to the patient - once the written declaration has been made, the patient may make a final request to access the scheme, verbally or otherwise.
-This request must be made at least one day after the assessment performed by the co-ordinating medical practitioner - after receiving the final request, the co-ordinating medical practitioner is to complete the final review form and send all the material to the Voluntary Assisted Dying Review Board, established by the Act, and - the Board then determines whether to grant a permit.
+This request must be made at least one day after the assessment performed by the co-ordinating medical practitioner - after receiving the final request, the co-ordinating medical practitioner is to complete the final review form and send all the material to the Voluntary Assisted Dying Review Board, established by the - the Board then determines whether to legislation, and it remains to be seen if other being considered in Western Australia, while discussions are taking place in other states and territories.
+Given the controversy surrounding this topic and the strongly held opinions on either side of the debate, we watch with bated breath as to how the law is implemented and what legal issues will result, noting this legislation has the potential to change the landscape of Australian health care forever.